drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/how/main.md

 ## Define a boolean variable

 A boolean variable is one of two things: `True` or `False`.
-To define a boolean variable we again use the `=` operator which is the assignment operator.
-We create the name of the variable then the assignment operator followed by the boolean variable (either `True` or `False`).
+To define a boolean variable you again use the `=` assignment operator. create the name of the variable then the assignment operator followed by the boolean variable (either `True` or `False`).